-For over 26 years Jane Palmer has been working in the field of childbirth education, both as a childbirth educator conducting parenting and birth preparation courses, and as a supervisor for course participants completing the Graduate Diploma of Childbirth Education.
+For over 27 years Jane Palmer has been working in the field of childbirth education, both as a childbirth educator conducting parenting and birth preparation courses, and as a supervisor for course participants completing the Graduate Diploma of Childbirth Education.
 Passionate about supporting expectant parents, Jane established the well known website www.pregnancy.com.au.
 In 1997 Jane […]

 For over 28 years Julie has been working in the field of childbirth education, both as a childbirth educator conducting parenting and birth preparation courses, and as a supervisor for course participants completing the Graduate Diploma of Childbirth Education.
 Passionate about supporting expectant parents, Julie set up Transition into Parenthood through which she runs childbirth […]

-Sally trained as a midwife in New Zealand following the birth of her fourth child.
-Since her return to Australia she has been involved in research and has worked in both hospital and community settings.
-She was a research midwife with the Australian Midwifery Action Project (AMAP), a major national initiative that spearheaded the movement […]
+Sally Tracy trained as a midwife in New Zealand following the birth of her fourth child.
+After she returned to Australia, Sally carried out research both in hospital and community settings.
+She was a research midwife with the Australian Midwifery Action Project (AMAP).
+This was a major national initiative that spearheaded the movement towards the […]

-Carolyn is a mother, grandmother, writer and midwife with a wealth of experience in all aspects of midwifery practice.
+Carolyn Hastie is a mother, grandmother, writer and midwife with a wealth of experience in all aspects of midwifery practice.
 Carolyn was the Midwifery Manager, Belmont Birthing Service and is now Senior Lecturer at The University of Newcastle.
 She also runs workshops for midwives throughout Australia and teaches on request at Universities.

 Maggie Banks is a home birth midwife, researcher and writer living in the Waikato, New Zealand.
 She had her first book “Breech Birth Woman Wise” published in 1998.
 Following this Maggie wrote “Home Birth Bound: Mending the Broken Weave” in 2000.
 She is a founding member of the New Zealand College of Midwives and established […]